Buxom Bombshell Ashley Alexiss Rocks Bikini On The Beach

 “You are an ABSOLUTE bombshell,” another follower added.

-One fan couldn’t quite seem to find the right words to express how he felt about the sizzling shot, so he opted to leave a comment that consisted of a string of flame emoji followed by a string of thumbs up emoji.
+One fan couldn’t quite seem to find the right words to express how he felt about the sizzling shot, so he opted to leave a comment that consisted of a string of flame emoji followed by a string of thumbs-up emoji.

 “Can we please discuss how gorgeous you are?!?!?
 Love love love this pic!!!
 B-E-A-tiful!!!!” another added.

-Ashley frequently promotes her swimwear line by wearing pieces from it herself.
+Ashley frequently promotes her swimwear line by wearing pieces from it.
 Just a few days ago, as The Inquisitr reported, the stunner shared a snap in which she rocked a different floral bikini top paired with black bottoms.
 The bottoms she wore in that particular snap were a more full-coverage boy short look with ties on the side accentuating her curvaceous hips.